Improving MRO practice in the rail industry could significantly help companies meet their efficiency goals

 The challenge for procurement departments is to help communicate the risks of maverick spending and the benefits of using trusted suppliers.
 Alder believes that the answer is for rail firms to make use of technology through eProcurement to make the process as simple as possible.

 "There's no excuse to not have a centralised list for regular MRO parts"Helen Alder, Head of Knowledge, Chartered Institute of Procurement & Supply

 “There’s no excuse in this day and age to not have a centralised list for regular MRO parts so that employees have one approved source for this sort of regular purchase,” she explains.
 “This should cut down on the time it takes to order the parts, you know that there is no quality risk and the business as a whole can monitor spending more closely.

 “It’s important that your procurement team works with engineers to identify what should be on this central list, and then once they put contracts with suppliers in place they need to implement a system that makes it quick and easy for the end user to implement.”

-These points, and others, are also explored in depth in the Indirect Procurement Report 2018 - Drivers of Change whitepaper, jointly produced by RS Components and CIPS.
+The challenges of managing the Indirect Category of MRO are explored in depth in the 2020 Indirect Procurement Report - The Evolution of MRO, jointly produced by RS Components and CIPS.

 “A big part of my job is understanding the challenges and talking the rail company’s language rather than simply taking a vanilla approach,” he says.
 “For example, we understand that products need to be rail-approved so we only deal with manufacturers that have that approval.
 You need to be able to trust your suppliers and work with them to help improve the entire MRO process.”

-"You need to be able to trust your supplier and work with them to help improve the entire MRO process"Tim Sharpe, Industry Sector Manager, RS Components
+"You need to be able to trust your supplier and work with them to help improve the entire MRO process"Brendan Free, Industry Sector Manager, RS Components